Colin-Bryan/Computer-Vision-for-Natural-Disasters/README.md

 ```
 python scripts/model.py
 ```
+We are using the ResNet-50 pre-trained model.
 Please note that model.py may need to be run on GPU.